InternetRamen/Internetramen/README.md

  - Java
  - GraphQL
  - Python
+## 🌱 I want to learn about...
+ - CSS Grid
+ - Bootstrap
+ - VBA
+ - Data structures and algo
 ## 👯 I’m looking to collaborate on ...
  - hmu if u have a idea